Guilherme-Henrique-Leite/big-data-anomaly-detection/README.md

 # Shape MLE Challenge

 ### Overview
-This project involves refactoring the original job_test_challenge.py script, transforming it into a modularized and robust solution for anomaly detection in vibration data.
-The implementation was designed for production environments with large data volumes.
+This project focuses on developing a solution for anomaly detection in vibration data, designed for production environments handling large data volumes.
+The structure was built to be modular, scalable, and easy to maintain.

-### Refactoring Strategy
+### Approach
-When analyzing the original code, I identified the following areas for improvement:
-- Monolithic code that was difficult to maintain
-- Lack of proper error handling
+The system was designed with a focus on organization, efficiency, and adaptability, ensuring:
-- No support for processing large data volumes
+- Support for large data volumes with PySpark integration
+- Robust error handling and detailed logging for monitoring
-- Scattered configuration settings
+- Centralized configuration to simplify adjustments and avoid duplication
-- Insufficient documentation
+- Clear documentation with comprehensive docstrings

 My approach was to divide the code into modules with well-defined responsibilities, following SOLID principles and software engineering best practices.